 Over the past year, the Collaborative conducted dozens of interviews with key stakeholders in Massachusetts and beyond.
 Based on these interviews, we have written a report with case studies of great food system education as well as recommendations for how everyone can work to ensure all students learn about the food system.
 Hopefully this report will inspire decision makers throughout the state to provide the support needed to implement food literacy statewide.

-Learn more about this work in our white paper on the issue.
+Learn more about the first stages of this work in our white paper on the issue.

 See the full report, Food Literacy in Massachusetts: Local Successes, Statewide Opportunities.